 9. The West Bank barrier was built in 2002

-The fence has been described as a security measure by Israel, preventing the movement of arms, terrorists and people from entering Israeli territory.
+During the Second Intifada, the West Bank wall was built separating the Israeli and Palestinian territories.
+The fence has been described as a security measure by Israel, preventing the movement of arms, terrorists, and people into Israeli territory, however Palestinians view it more as a racial segregation or apartheid wall.

 Earlier in 1994, a similar construction was built separating Israel and Gaza for the same reasons.
-However, Palestinians claim the wall does not follow the borders set out after the 1967 war and is essentially a shameless land grab.
+However, Palestinians claimed the wall did not follow the borders set out after the 1967 war and was essentially a shameless land grab.

 Both Palestine and human rights organisations have also argued that the barriers violate human rights by restricting freedom of movement.

-10. The Trump Administration is working on a new peace deal
+10. The Trump Administration attempted a new peace deal